University of Otago Changes to admission details or circumstances

 • If a candidate loses eligibility for domestic fee status less than two months into a semester, then international fee status (and fees) shall be applied from the start of the current semester.
 Any scholarship support would be lost from the time the candidate lost eligibility for domestic fee status; scholarship fee payments to that point would remain at the domestic rate (a part month of domestic status will allow scholarship support in that month).

-See also University of Otagouni College
+See also University of Otagouni Assessment

 Request for PhD Deferral from Research Component